Preview — Token Scoping is in preview. API surface may change.

 metadata: { scope: 'global' }

-Narrow a Token via the API
+Narrow a Token

 This is useful when your backend holds a broad token and needs to hand out more restricted tokens per request.
 For example, using the multi-level token from the previous section as the starting point: